eonk/dar_book/docs/01-intro.md

 Apart from summary statistics, last semester we discussed a variety of ways to graphically display variables.
 In week 3 we covered scatterplots, a graphical device to show the relationship between two quantitative variables.
 I don't know if you remember the amount of point and click you had to do in Excel for getting this done.
 If not you can review the notes [here](https://rawgit.com/maczokni/MSCD/master/Lesson_3.html#visualising-the-differences-between-groups).

+## How to use 'comment'

+In the bits of code above, you will have noticed parts that were grayed out.
+See for example in the last example provided.
+You can see that after the hashtag, all the text is being grayed out.
+What is this?
+What's going on?

+These are **comments**.
+Comments are simply annotations that R will know is not code (and therefore doesn't attempt to understand and execute).
+We use the hash-tag symbol to specify to R that what comes after is not programming code, but simply bits of notes that we write to remind ourselves what the code is actually doing.
+Including these comments will help you to understand your code when you come back to it.

+To create a comment you use the hashtag/ number sign `#` followed by some text.
+Whenever the R engine sees the number sign it knows that what follows is not code to be executed.
+You can use this sign to include *annotations* when you are coding.
+These annotations are a helpful reminder to yourself (and others reading your code) of **what** the code is doing and (even more important) **why** you are doing it.

+It is good practice to often use annotations.
+You can use these annotations in your code to explain your reasoning and to create "scannable" headings in your code.
+That way after you save your script you will be able to share it with others or return to it at a later point and understand what you were doing when you first created it -see [here for further details on annotations and in how to save a script when working with the basic R interface](http://www.screenr.com/1VN8).

+Just keep in mind:
++ You need one `#` per line, and anything after that is a comment that is not executed by R.

++ You can use spaces after (its not like a hashtag on twitter).

 ## Quitting RStudio